yeswolf/yeswolf.github.io/short_cv.md

 Started as a QA and finished working as a senior developer with team lead responsibilities.
 Successfully finished 15+ mobile projects (Windows Mobile, Blackberry, iOS, Android).
 Developed Evernote for Blackberry for two years - created a full-featured mobile application from a simple web view wrapper.

+**Nokia Portfio Challenge**\
+**Created Evernote for Meego Harmattan** (November 2011 - December 2011)

+Created Evernote for Meego Harmattan and published the application to Nokia Store (so, won the "challenge").
+8k of installation all over the world.

+After the Harmattan infrastructure went down, open-sourced the application code.
+Most of Evernote apps for Meego-based systems (such as [BlueWhale](https://github.com/locusf/bluewhale) or [EverSome](https://github.com/jpnurmi/eversome)) were using it as a starting point.

 ## Education

 [Novosibirsk State University](https://www.nsu.ru/), [rankings](https://www.nsu.ru/n/university/rankings/):